pyrocms/puppet-pyrocms/README.md

       "docroot" => '/vagrant/www/pyrocms/'
     }

-You will need to configure Factor accordingly.
+You will need to configure Facter accordingly.

 ## Manfiests